What we do

 Depending on call volume, incidents like music complaints might have to wait while we deal with crimes like robberies and assaults.

 Minneapolis 911 staff also actively work to educate the public about what we do.
 Our public education staff are available to attend block parties and community meetings to address questions and concerns about 911 service.
-Please feel free to email the 911 Community Outreach Supervisor Jen Geiselhart for questions or requests to attend community meetings.
+To request that a 911 staff member attend a community meeting, contact the 911 Community Outreach Supervisor.

 Questions or concerns

-The Minneapolis 911 Center is regularly recognized by the MN APCO-NENA Chapter for their outstanding efforts.
 One particular incident recognized a Minneapolis dispatcher's extensive knowledge of our city, which helped save the life of a man when his legs were severed by a train in an accident in early 2014.
-The dispatcher’s familiarity with the area helped guide responding officers who were able to apply tourniquets until paramedics arrived.
-Minneapolis dispatchers perform this kind of effort everyday working to assist Minneapolis residents and visitors when they need 911 help.
+The dispatcher’s familiarity with the area helped guide responding officers, who were able to apply tourniquets until paramedics arrived.
+Minneapolis dispatchers perform this kind of effort every day working to assist Minneapolis residents and visitors when they need 911 help.